librenms/librenms/doc/Extensions/IRC-Bot-Extensions.md

 # Quick Guide

-Okay this is a very quick walk-through in writing own `commands` for the IRC-Bot.
+Okay this is a very quick walk-through in writing your own `commands` for the IRC-Bot.

 First of all, create a file in `includes/ircbot`, the file-name should be in this format: `command.inc.php`.